siberiacancode/mock-config-server/README.md

 > If the file path is absolute, then this path will be used as is.
 If the file path is relative, it will be appended to the current working directory.

-If the file exists, response interceptors will receive object with next properties as the `data` argument:
+If the file exists, response interceptors will receive `file descriptor` as the `data` argument:

+`File descriptor` is an object with `path` and `file` fields that describe file location and file content.

-- `path` `string` path to the file
+- `path` `string` path to the file.
+Same as `file` passed in route
 - `file` `Buffer` file content as binary buffer

 ```javascript